Optical appearance of regularized compact objects without an exterior photon sphere: Introduction

 In this work, we apply the regularization technique to null-singularity and charged null-singularity spacetimes that Simpson and Visser used.
-Black-bounce-Schwarzschild spacetime and Black-bounce-Reissner-Nordstrom geometry are asymptotically resembling to both.
-We demonstrate that, despite lacking a photon sphere or any thin shell of matter, this regularised spacetime cast a shadow.
+Black-bounce-Schwarzschild spacetime and Black-bounce-Reissner- Nordström geometry are asymptotically resembling to both.
+We demonstrate that, despite lacking a exterior photon sphere or any thin shell of matter, this regularised spacetime cast a shadow.
 The regular center acts like a ``quantum object" \cite{Frolov:2021vbg,Frolov:1988vj,Modesto:2004xx,Ashtekar:2005cj,Dymnikova:1992ux,Bonanno:2000ep,Joshi:2025ozt}, with a zero-throat wormhole solution when it cannot be concealed by an event horizon in its own right, even in its ability to cast a shadow, much like a black hole or other compact objects.
 We consider spacetime with two free parameters: one is the mass (total mass within asymptotically flat spacetime), and the second is the regularisation parameter $L$ (SV parameter).
+Throughout this work, we use the term exterior exterior photon sphere to denote an unstable circular null geodesic located away from the wormhole throat.
+Accordingly, the unstable null orbit at the throat is referred to as a throat light ring and is distinguished from an exterior exterior photon sphere.
+In addition to that we employ a simplified emissivity model to investigate the qualitative influence of the spacetime geometry on optical observables.
+We do not attempt a full astrophysical modeling of the accretion flow or a direct comparison with EHT imaging pipelines.
+We distinguish between the exterior photon sphere, the bright photon ring, and the shadow boundary.
+The exterior photon sphere is a geometric property of the spacetime, corresponding to unstable circular null geodesics outside the regularized core.
+The bright photon ring is an image feature produced by highly lensed photons propagating near such unstable orbits.
+The shadow boundary denotes the apparent edge of the central dark region in the observed image and generally depends on the spacetime geometry, the emission model, and the adopted boundary conditions.
+While these concepts nearly coincide for Schwarzschild black holes, they need not coincide for horizonless regularized compact objects.
+A detailed reconstruction of the matter sector supporting these regularized geometries, including a systematic analysis of the associated energy conditions, as well as investigations of their dynamical formation and perturbative stability, are beyond the scope of the present work.
+These important aspects are left for future investigations.\\